michaelschiltz/Japanese_History_1/session 05 - Sino-Japanese War.md

 ### Points of discussion

 * consider the role of international law in this modern, yet peripheral conflict.
-How did Japan exploit the notion pf international law?
+How did Japan attempt to exploit the notion of international law?
 * The Japanese 'House Tax' case demonstrates Japan's secondary status in the international pecking order at the time: explain.
 How did the foreign powers use notion od international law to their advantage